Bulgaria

 • Recording and documentation of glass shards and vessels

-• Preliminary assembly, final assembly using medical tape, application of omega clips, application of resin, removal of the omega clips, cleaning of extra resin and adhesive, mold making (using dental impression materials) application of the gap filling resin, refining the additions.
+• Different methods for restoring glass objects, cleaning of extra resin and adhesive, mold making (using dental impression materials), application of the gap-filling resin, and refining the additions.

 Lectures:

 • History of Pre-Roman and Roman glass technology.
-Core-formed glass vessels, mosaic glass; mold formed vessels, glass blowing etc.
+Core-formed glass vessels, mosaic glass; mold-formed vessels, glass blowing.

 • Forms of natural silica, forms of natural glass.
 Chemical composition of glass.

-• Deterioration of archaeological glass, physical damage, chemical deterioration.
+• Deterioration of archaeological glass, physical damage, and chemical deterioration.

 Guided Tours